EmmanuelPat6/Field_and_Service_Robotics_Final_Project/README.md

 Each repository contains the necessary **MATLAB** and **Simulink** files for the corresponding implementation.
 Some files may appear in multiple repositories, as they serve the same purpose across different setups.

-## 🎯 Position Goal Repository (Improved APF)
+## 🎯 Improved APF Repository

 This repository is designed to test an **Improved Artificial Potential Field (APF)** Algorithm capable of overcoming the **Local Minima Problem**.
 To visualize the **Local Minima Problem**, a folder named `Traditional_APF_Simulink` has been included.
 It contains the classic APF implementation that clearly shows how the UAV can get stuck in Local Minima.

-## 📍➡️📍➡️ Waypoints Repositories with Hierarchical Control, Geometric Control & Passivity-Based Control
+## 📍➡️📍➡️ Repositories with Hierarchical Control, Geometric Control & Passivity-Based Control

 They includes an extended simulation scenario with **Multiple Obstacles** and **Several Waypoints**.
 Three control strategy have been implemented:
 - 🔗 **Hierarchical Control**